[corporate videos]

 Danfoss clearly knows that when addressing an audience of architects, real estate developers, and government officials, it’s better to let your work speak for itself.
 And they have the results and the data to back everything up!

-Internal messaging is just as important to an organization as external communication and leadership messages play a key role in strengthening the connection between the leaders and employees in your organization.
+Internal messaging is just as important to an organization as external communication, and leadership messages play a key role in strengthening the connection between leaders and employees in your organization.

 The low production values drive home the point that this is a sincere, public acknowledgment of people’s efforts rather than a rehearsed publicity stunt, which speaks to the company’s values and provides the public with valuable insight into the university’s work culture and environment.